neonkore/Nunicode/README.md

 What it can do:

-* Decode UTF-8 strings into Unicode characters
+* Decode UTF strings into Unicode characters
-* Encode Unicode characters into UTF-8 string
+* Encode Unicode characters into UTF string

+Encodings supported ATM:

+* UTF-8
+* CESU-8 (Modified UTF-8)

 What it *CAN'T* do: